Skip to main content

 Discussion

-In place of a traditional laboratory report, for this virtual tour you will be either having a discussion in class, or be posting to a virtual discussion through your learning management system.
-Please contribute to that discussion by responding to the questions listed below.
+In place of a traditional laboratory report, for this virtual tour you will either discuss the tour in class, or post to a virtual discussion through your learning management system.
+Please contribute by responding to the questions listed below.

 Questions